adamspd/django-appointment/docs/models.md

 ### DayOff

 The `DayOff` model represents a day off for a staff member.
+It has to be set for both holidays and vacations.
+If not, clients will be able to book appointments on those days. `start_date` and `end_date` are checked to make sure that the start date is before the end date.

 #### Fields: